thehacktour/jungledevs-challenge/README.md

 ### You will need to load the users that are inside app/fixtures/usuario_lindo.json.
 To load those users, just use the command: `python3 manage.py loaddata app/fixtures/usuario_lindo.json`.
 Very very easy!

+## Remember, you can see the users using some database manipulator, like dbeaver, ok?
+Its easiest.

 ### Now, just run the command `python3 manage.py runserver` and enjoy the project! :D